Snog, marry or avoid? Save Your Love Life By Testing Your Attachment Style.

-Spend some time taking a closer look at your relationship history and write down what your triggers and emotional patterns in each of them.
+Spend some time taking a closer look at your relationship history and write down your triggers and emotional patterns in each of them.
 In fact, do the test here and find out where you fit in.

 If you’re anxious, be honest with yourself about what your needs are in a relationship.
 Move on quickly if your love interest is unable to meet them, rather than hoping things will get better over time.
 They rarely do.

-If you’re an avoidant, realise that being be strong and autonomous is a sexy trait, but so is vulnerability.
+If you’re an avoidant, realize that being be strong and autonomous is a sexy trait, but so is vulnerability.
 Not everyone is out to clip your wings, and a balanced relationship with the right person will massively increase your sense of self-worth and your capacity for intimacy.

 Best of all, allow yourself to explore the safety of a relationship with a secure lover.
-As Amir Levine, author of Attached: The New Science of Adult puts it: “It’s like having a coach built into the relationship.
+As Amir Levine, author of Attached: The New Science of Adult Attachment puts it: “It’s like having a coach built into the relationship.
 They’re so good at it, they walk you through many potential pitfalls and teach you to become more secure.”